-There are two types of ex gratia approval you can apply for.
+There are 2 types of ex gratia approval you can apply for:

 - Final ex gratia approval (including where a foreign entity has previously obtained in principle pre-approval) – as ex gratia relief can only apply where a liability has arisen, you will need to make an application for ex gratia approval when your transaction occurs, even if you have in principle pre-approval for the transaction.
 A streamlined process may be used to consider final relief where in principle pre-approval has been given for a transaction.

 To apply for ex gratia relief from AFAD, lodge a completed application for ex gratia relief from AFAD (Form D4.1) with your supporting documents for either: